paulhibbitts/cmpt-363-213-beta/docs/readings.md

 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.nngroup.com/articles/better-usability-tasks/">Write Better Qualitative Usability Tasks: Top 10 Mistakes to Avoid</a>

 ## Week 11
+### What are the essentials of visual interface design?
 **The Principles of Design and Their Importance (1 of 2 for Week 11)**
 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.toptal.com/designers/ui/principles-of-design">The Principles of Design and Their Importance</a>